samiitdh/SSL_Project/Instructions.md

 Event Coordinator:
-7th "home_eventco.php" - Taken by Sathvik\
+7th "home_eventco.php" - Done by Sathvik\
 Modify init.php to include a table "event_requests" with the columns "Title" and "Description" and table "events" to include a title\
 This page will have two buttons - "View Events" (to eventco_view.php) and "New event" (to add_events.php)\
 The requested event additions will be displayed here with "Title", "Description" and a button to accept or deny.
 The

-8th "eventco_view.php" - Taken by Sathvik\
+8th "eventco_view.php" - Done by Sathvik\
 The events are displayed as a table with "Title", "Description"; with a delete button for every row.

-9th "add_events.php" - Taken by Sathvik\
+9th "add_events.php" - Done by Sathvik\
 A html form with "Title", "Description" which adds a row to the "events" table.

 Faculty:\